rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Description

-The `NgxDataLoaderComponent` lets you load any kind of async data without having to spend time on common stuff like error handling, cancel/reload strategies and template display logic.
+The `NgxDataLoaderComponent` is an Angular component for easy async data loading.
+It handles error handling, cancel/reload strategies, and template display logic.

-You only need to provide a `loadFn` that returns an `Observable` of the data.
-You optionally provide an `ng-template` for each loading phase.
+To use it, provide a `loadFn` that returns an `Observable` of the data, and optional templates for each loading phase.

+The component also offers features such as auto retry and timeout configuration, server-side rendering with `initialData`, and optimistic updates with `setData`.

 ## Features